Ghost Light (Doctor Who): Pre-production

 Working titles for this story included The Bestiary and Life-Cycle.
 As revealed in the production notes for the DVD release, the story was renamed Das Haus der tausend Schrecken (The House of a Thousand Frights/Horrors) upon translation into German.

 The story evolved out of an earlier, rejected script entitled Lungbarrow.
 It was to be set on Gallifrey in the Doctor's ancestral home and deal with the Doctor's past, but producer John Nathan-Turner felt that it revealed too much of the Doctor's origins.
+Script editor Andrew Cartmel said it "was too internal a script to really work as a drama."
 It was reworked to make both evolution and the idea of an ancient house central to the story.
 Marc Platt used elements of his original idea for his Virgin New Adventures novel Lungbarrow.

 Production

 Ghost Light was the final production of the original 26-year run, with the last recorded sequence being the final scene between Mrs Pritchard and Gwendoline.
 It was not, however, the last to be screened – The Curse of Fenric and Survival, both produced beforehand, followed it in transmission order.

+The master tapes for Parts One and Two were changed after broadcast to correct a spelling error in the credits, Katharine Schlesinger originally being misspelt as Katherine Schlesinger.